GaloisInc/VERSE-Toolchain/README.md

 versions of the server supported earlier versions of OCaml, but the current one does not.)

+The server also requires that [z3](https://github.com/Z3Prover/z3/releases) be installed and available on your `$PATH`.

 (Note: this server has not been regularly built or tested on Windows; these instructions assume you're using Linux or macOS.)